Personal taxes, tax rates

-The value added tax (VAT) — often also called sales tax — is not applicable in UAE.
+The value added tax (VAT 5%) — often also called sales tax — is applicable in UAE from January 2018.
 International organizations such as International Monetary Fund (IMF) have issued recommendation to UAE to implement this tax, however this recommendation was not brought into praxis.

 Effectively the only taxes paid in UAE by individuals are:

 - Tax on income on real estate, effectively charged automatically and added to the utility bill of tenant, such tax is 5% from the rent.

 - Sales and purchase of real estate – fix transfer fee of 4% payable by seller and buyer 50/50

 - Taxation of alcohol and tobacco - purchased in restaurants or stores

 - Import means Customs duties on various items – consumables and other - imported into UAE to the main land.
 Regular duty is on average 4%.
 Note – if imported to free trade zone – no customs duty is applicable.

 In all Emirates of the UAE with exception of Abu Dhabi, rental income from commercial premises, as opposed to residential properties, is taxed at the rate of 10%.
 The tax is levied over service charge payments.
 So the owner of residential or commercial properties who has rental income from such properties does not have to file any yearly tax returns as the applicable taxes are automatically levied together with the service charges from the tenant.

 Due to such automatic charging system this tax is regularly called in UAE “housing fee” and is automatically included in water and electricity bills for Dubai and other Emirates residents by the respective Municipality.